PathwayCommons/grounding-search/paper.md

 # Statement of need

 Most biologists are unaware of the concept of grounding data to database identifiers (i.e. a value, usually a piece of text, that uniquely identifies the entity) [@abeysooriya2021gene].
 When an author labels a biological entity as ‘IL6’, for instance, he or she may not consider that this label could be ambiguous.
 Is this IL6 for Homo sapiens or for Mus musculus?
 If for Mus musculus, there is more than one gene that is called by that name.
-By mapping the user’s entity to a database identifier, e.g. 3569 in NCBI Gene, the data becomes disambiguated.
+By mapping the user’s entity to a database identifier, in this case 3569 in NCBI Gene, the data becomes disambiguated.

 Because many biologists are unaware of the utility of database identifiers, they often have the perception that the common or canonical name of an entity is sufficient for use with analysis tools.
 These users can be confused by traditional database grounding interfaces, where it is the user's responsibility to manually select a particular identifier from a long list.
 This sort of grounding interface is incongruent with users' mental model:  What purpose could this list of entities have, when the entity has already been identified by name?

 Our search service can be used to power interfaces that allow the user to identify an entity by name, as per his or her mental model.
 This makes grounding accessible to a wider set of researchers, with high ease of use.
 The service returns its results quickly, i.e. in less than 100 milliseconds on a 2.4 GHz dual core processor with 8 GB of RAM, so that the result may be shown to a user interactively and without impeding the user’s actions.
 As output, the service returns a ranked list of possible groundings, in descending order of relevance.
-The first entry in this list is, with high confidence, the intended identifier corresponding to the user’s input.
+The first entry in this list is the predicted identifier with the highest confidence given to the user’s input.
 The remainder of the list exists only for the purposes of allowing the user to recover from an incorrect first identifier.
 The service is customisable to accommodate various use cases, e.g. interactive grounding interfaces that can dynamically build up heuristics during a user's session with the system.

 # Performance evaluation